iemiris/MixedVolume-SparseResultants/README.md

-Ioannis Z. Emiris, U.Athens 2020
+Ioannis Z. Emiris, U.Athens (Greece) 2020

 Software provided with no guarantee; users must mention this code, and refer to the relevant publications.

-# MixedVolume and SparseResultant
+# Mixed Volume and Sparse Resultant

 Software for computing Mixed Volume (via mixed subdivisions) and Sparse Resultant matrices Software packages developed in the 1990's and 2000's, practically not maintained after 2002